Worie/btt-node/README.md

 ## btt-node [![npm version](https://badge.fury.io/js/btt-node.svg)](https://badge.fury.io/js/btt-node)

+### THIS IS ALPHA VERSION OF THE PACKAGE, STILL IN DEVELOPMENT

 Easier way to manage your BetterTouchTool within nodejs environment.

 It's based on BetterTouchTool built in webserver API.